 Several vendors, like Zoom, already offer features that support green screen and virtual backgrounds and are actively adding more.
 In the future, we will rely less on the third-party software as basic business video apps will support live video editing features.
 This is another trend that bubbled up before the pandemic and has accelerating because of it.
 After a year of seeing themselves in generic video boxes, workers crave something more exciting and dynamic.

 5. Video continues to go mainstream

-Before the pandemic, Zoom was not even a household name.
+Before the pandemic, Zoom wasn't a household name.
 If I wore a Zoom T-shirt from a video convention or event, friends would ask what that was.
-Now, Zoom has become so standard that it's its own verb, and many of its competitors are also gaining everyday recognition.
-When the pandemic forced business to go remote, video wasn't simply just a business tool, replacing office meetings with virtual meetings.
-Weddings, graduations, card games, movie watching groups, doctor visits, music lessons and just about every interaction took place over video after the work day ended.
+Now, Zoom has become so standard that it has become its own verb, and many of its competitors are also gaining everyday recognition.
+When the pandemic forced business to go remote, video wasn't simply a business tool that replaced office meetings with virtual meetings.
+Weddings, graduations, card games, movie watching groups, doctor's visits, music lessons and just about every interaction took place over video after the workday ended.